 Have the casualty put an immediate pause to what they are doing and help them to sit down.
 Stay and try to make the person comfortable.
 The best position for them would be on the floor with knees bent and head and shoulders supported.

-Ask the person if he’s taking any angina medications, such as spray or table.
+Ask the person if they’re taking any angina medications, such as spray or table.
 If they have it with them, assist the person in taking it.
-If they have angina attack before and have been prescribed nitroglycerin – dissolve 1 tablet under the tongue.
+If they have had an angina attack before and have been prescribed nitroglycerin – dissolve 1 tablet under the tongue.
 If it is a nitroglycerin spray, use it under the tongue and wait for 5 minutes.

 If the pain is still noticeable five minutes after taking the medication, we suggest taking a second dose.

-If after another those and the pain is still there, or the pain comes and goes, suspect it is a heart attack.
+If after those steps the pain is still there, or the pain comes and goes, suspect it is a heart attack.
 Call triple zero (000) for emergency help.

 The general rule for an angina attack is if the pain subsides 15 minutes after taking medication or enough rest, the person can go back to their normal activities.
 If they have concerns, it is best to seek medical advice.

-Unfortunately, there’s no magic pill for angina, and until now, there is no permanent cure.
+Unfortunately, there’s no magic pill for angina, and until now, there has been no permanent cure.
 The best you can do is to apply for some first aid relief and work with your doctor.
 They may advise you to start some lifestyle changes and prescribe medications.